kjosib/sophie/docs/tech/run_actor.rst

 local static scope wherever the do-block actually appeared.

-I'll adjust ``CompoundAction``::``perform`` to create a subordinate activation-record and therein assign names per its ``NewAgent`` entries -- if it has any.
+I'll adjust ``CompoundAction``::``perform`` to create a subordinate activation-record and therein assign names per its ``NewActor`` entries -- if it has any.
 Thanks to the possibility of shadowing, I cannot simply use the outer activation record.
 (Maybe I should disallow shadowing?
 But that issue should be about ergonomics, not hacks.)